bw0rth/pync/README.md

 ---
 **pync** can be used to perform a simple connect scan to see what ports and services a target machine is running.

+> :warning: WARNING:</br>
+> Please DO NOT scan machines without permission.</br>
+> Whether it is illegal or not, it is rude and can be seen as suspicious
+> behaviour.</br>
+> It is recommended to setup your own servers or use nmap's scanme
+> domain for testing.

 1. To do this, use the -z flag to turn on zero I/O mode and -v to print connection success/failure to the console: